1. WILDWOOD NATURE CENTER - 18673 Lane Road

 Road.
 It contains forty-six acres and has a heavily timbered, deep ravine ending in a fifty foot vertical limestone wall directly above the cave

-has been reduced over the years due to the siltation of the cave floor.
-The park also contains two electrical hook up camping sites and several
+been reduced over the years due to the siltation of the cave floor.
+The park also contains two electrical hook up camping sites and several non-

-non-electrical hook up sites, a shelter house, a hiking trail, water, and pit toilets.
-The park is also a wonderful place to view spring wildflowers
+electrical hook up sites, a shelter house, a hiking trail, water, and pit toilets.
+The park is also a wonderful place to view spring wildflowers and to bird

 9. DOWNING PARK - 23008 78th Street

-area consisting of forty acres of approximately 80% virgin bur oak timber.
+consisting of forty acres of approximately 80% virgin bur oak timber.
 The park also offers a shelter house, playground, and pit toilets.
-This
+This is

 10. VALLEY CANOE ACCESS - 3306 Diamond Road